 Matthew A. Luber, a partner with McOmber McOmber & Luber, P.C. is representing two plaintiffs in a sexual harassment and retaliation lawsuit that was filed in early January.
 This case stands out because it requests that the court proclaim the New Jersey Workplace Confidentiality Rule be made null and void.
-Mr. Luber is being assisted it the case by Peter M. Draper, an associate with the firm.

 The story began when the plaintiff, a state government contractor, was repeatedly sexually harassed at work.
 According to the complaint, she experienced constant unwelcome sexual advances and comments from a supervisor who works for the state government, and subsequent retaliation from her government contractor employer and the state government.
 A male government employee was also harassed by the supervisor.
 He ultimately filed a complaint on behalf of him and the plaintiff.

 The two were instructed by their managers not to talk about the issue with anyone else, including union representatives or attorneys.
 They were told that doing so would be grounds for termination.
 The accused supervisor allegedly saw the two plaintiffs walking together and accused them of a confidentiality violation.
 The lawsuit was filed soon after.

 Many public and private employers require adherence to confidentiality laws when discrimination investigations are underway.
 According to the rule, investigations into workplace complaints should be dealt with privately.
 Complaints should not be discussed with anyone else; doing so can lead to disciplinary action, including possible termination.

 For some employees, this privacy gives them the wherewithal to speak out, because it can protect them from retaliation by the accused or their company.
 Problems arise though, when employees who do not wish to remain anonymous are discouraged from doing so.
 Since the #MeToo Movement, more employees are making their voices heard, not only for themselves but to encourage other victims to speak out.